bigchaindb/bigchaindb/docs/server/source/dev-and-test/setup-bdb-docker.md

-## Set up BigchainDB node using Docker
+# Set Up BigchainDB Node Using Docker

 You need to have recent versions of [Docker](https://docs.docker.com/engine/installation/) and (Docker) [Compose](https://docs.docker.com/compose/install/).